-Agriculture plays the main role in Iran’s trade market and also Iranian lifestyle.
-Most of Iran is covered with gardens, fields and farms.
-Due to the mix weather condition and soil productivity in different regions of Iran, some rare Spices, Fruits and Nuts in the world are frequently grown in Iran!
-Like Saffron, Roses, Berries, Pistachios, Herbals and other precious foodstuffs.
+Agriculture plays the main role in Iran’s trade market and also the Iranian lifestyle.
+Most of Iran is covered with gardens, fields, and farms.
+Due to the mixed weather condition and soil productivity in different regions of Iran, some rare Spices, Fruits, and Nuts in the world are frequently grown in Iran!
+Like Saffron, Roses, Berries, Pistachios, Herbals, and other precious foodstuffs.

 But, “What is the difference and advantage of Iranian Spices, Fruits and Nuts?”